SixArm/rust-101/topics/starters/what-makes-rust-good.md

-# What makes Rust a good programming language?
+# What makes Rust good?

-There are a variety reasons why Rust is considered a good programming language:
+There are a variety reasons why Rust is considered a good programming language and good for developers.

 * Performance: Rust is designed to provide high performance and low-level control, making i* an excellent choice for systems programming.
 Its memory safety guarantees, achieved throug* its ownership and borrowing system, allow it to be fast without sacrificing safety.